 DPI is based upon capillary action, where low surface tension fluid penetrates into clean and dry surface-breaking discontinuities.
 Penetrant may be applied to the test component by dipping, spraying, or brushing.
 After adequate penetration time has been allowed, the excess penetrant is removed, a developer is applied.
 The developer helps to draw penetrant out of the flaw where a visible indication becomes visible to the inspector.
 Inspection is performed under ultraviolet or white light, depending upon the type of dye used – fluorescent or non-fluorescent (visible).

 DPI inspection is an extremely sensitive process and can be influenced by a number of environmental factors.
 The cleanliness of the component tested is considered vital to the integrity of the test.
-Inidam operate a vapour degreasing plant that can be used nearly all metals.
+Inidam operate a vapour degreasing plant that can be used on a majority of metals.